Njanderson/548/hw1/hw1a.md

 In this homework, we will help you out in these goals by leading you on a scavenger hunt.
 The awesome thing about Ariane is that it is only about 15K lines of code, and yet it is complete.
 And the code is quite simply and straight-forwardly written.
-So we are going to ask a bunch of questions about Ariane, with the goal of being able to figure out how the Ariane solved the major decision designs of implementing an in-order RISC-V core.
+So we are going to ask a bunch of questions about Ariane, with the goal of being able to figure out how the Ariane solved the major design decisions of implementing an in-order RISC-V core.

 ## Tips for the homework